Here are some quotes from the first draft of the second book in my Guardians trilogy:

 Use brackets too

 A while back, I read that someone used square brackets [ ] to surround their placeholder words.
-(It’s a while ago and I can’t seem to find it again, so it was probably on the NANOWRIMO forums at some point.)
+(I can’t seem to find it again, so it was probably on the NANOWRIMO forums at some point.)

 Brackets can blend just as easily, but it gave me the idea to combine her technique with my own.
 My placeholders now are enclosed in square brackets [ ], but also have the # hashtag to help them stand out more, [#like this].